d12frosted/elpa-mirror/gnu/corfu-readme.txt

 * Features

-  - Timer-based auto-completions (off by default, set ~corfu-auto~)
+  - Timer-based auto-completions (/off/ by default, set ~corfu-auto~).
-  - Popup display with scrollbar indicator and arrow key navigation
+  - Popup display with scrollbar indicator and arrow key navigation.
-  - The popup must be summoned explicitly by pressing =TAB=
+  - The popup can be summoned explicitly by pressing =TAB= at any time.
-  - The current candidate is inserted with =TAB= and selected with =RET=
+  - The current candidate is inserted with =TAB= and selected with =RET=.
-  - Candidates sorting by prefix, string length and alphabetically
+  - Candidates sorting by prefix, string length and alphabetically.
-  - Completion is automatically terminated after candidate selection
+  - The selected candidate is automatically committed on any further input by default.
+    This behavior can be configured by adjusting ~corfu-commit-predicate~.
   - Filter string can contain arbitrary characters and spaces, if ~corfu-quit-at-boundary~ is nil.
 This is needed when filtering with the [[https://github.com/oantolin/orderless][Orderless]] completion style.
-  - Deferred completion style highlighting for performance
+  - Deferred completion style highlighting for performance.
-  - Jumping to location/documentation of current candidate (Company extension)
+  - Jumping to location/documentation of current candidate.
+  - Show candidate documentation/signature string in the echo area.
-  - Support for ~annotation-function~ and ~affixation-function~
+  - Support for ~annotation-function~ and ~affixation-function~.

 * Configuration